How to Spend a Perfect Artsy Traveler Day in Athens

 Go to the Top Floor

-I start my visit by taking the escalators straight up to the fifth floor so I can tour them while they are still relatively empty.
-Later in the day, I’ll be hard-pressed to see any of my favorites through the crowds.
+Start your visit by taking the escalators straight up to the fifth floor so you can tour them while they are still relatively empty.
+Later in the day, you’ll be hard-pressed to see any of your favorites through the crowds.

 A Break in the Museum Café

-After touring the top floor, I take a break and enjoy a coffee and pastry in the elegant café behind the giant clock.
+After touring the top floor, take a break and enjoy a coffee and pastry in the elegant café behind the giant clock.
 Usually, it’s not too crowded in the morning before the lunchtime rush.
-I sip my coffee, contemplate the glorious art I’ve seen, and plan which galleries I’ll visit next.
+Sip your coffee, contemplate the glorious art you’ve seen, and plan which galleries to visit next.

-View of the Café at the Musee d’Orsay
+View of the Café at the Musee d’Orsay, a place to relax during a perfect artsy traveler day in Paris.

 The elegant café on the fifth floor of the Musée d’Orsay